School of Nursing & Health Innovations Committees

 2. Ensure the BSN program of study reflects current, relevant professional nursing standards and guidelines:

-• Crosswalk the new AACN Essentials
+• Create the new AACN Essentials to BSN course outcomes crosswalk

-• Update the NCLEX Test Plan Crosswalk
+• Create the 2023 NCLEX Test Plan crosswalk

 3. Evaluate BSN program assessment practices and policies: